Joint Self-Supervised Video Alignment and Action Segmentation: Experiments

 \subsection{State-of-the-Art Comparison Results}

 \textbf{Video Alignment Comparison Results.} We now benchmark our VAOT and VASOT approaches against previous self-supervised video alignment methods and present quantitative results in Tab.~\ref{tab:alignment_results}.
 Firstly, it is evident from Tab.~\ref{tab:alignment_results} that our VAOT approach achieves the best overall performance across all datasets, outperforming all competing methods, i.e., SAL~\cite{misra2016shuffle}, TCN~\cite{sermanet2018time}, TCC~\cite{dwibedi2019tcc}, LAV~\cite{haresh2021learning}, VAVA~\cite{liu2022learning}, and GTCC~\cite{donahue2024learning}.
 Especially, VAOT shows major improvements over VAVA~\cite{liu2022learning} on the in-the-wild IKEA ASM dataset.
 The results confirm the advantage of our FGW formulation with a structural prior over the classical Kantorovich formulation with an optimality prior in VAVA~\cite{liu2022learning}.
 Next, Fig.~\ref{fig:frame_retrieval} shows some qualitative results, where VAOT retrieves all 5 correct frames with the same action (\emph{Hands at shoulder}) as the query image, while LAV~\cite{haresh2021learning} obtains 3 incorrect frames (\emph{Hands above head}), highlighted by red ovals.
 Lastly, similar to Fig.~\ref{fig:sensitivity}(e), we find that action segmentation offers little benefit to video alignment in a multi-task learning setup, and our multi-task VASOT approach performs mostly similarly to our single-task VAOT approach in Tab.~\ref{tab:alignment_results}.
 This is likely because video alignment is a more complex problem involving finer-grained \emph{frame-to-frame} assignment, as compared to coarser-grained \emph{frame-to-action} assignment in action segmentation.
 Nevertheless, VASOT obtains mostly favorable results over prior works.
-Deep supervision~\cite{li2017deep,li2018deep} has the potential to improve VASOT by placing the more complex video alignment loss at a deeper layer, which remains our future work.
-Please see our supplementary material for multi-action evaluation.